pomerol-ed/pomerol/README.md

   - Create a (temporary) build directory.
   - In this build directory run `cmake <path_to_pomerol> -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<path>`
     * add `-DTesting=ON` for compiling tests.
 Default = ON.
     * add `-DProgs=ON` for compiling provided binaries (from progs directory).
-These include diagonalizations of the Anderson impurity and Hubbard 2d cluster.
-Default = OFF.
+These include diagonalizations of the Anderson impurity  Default = OFF.
       * TCLAP is then required.
 Add -DTCLAP_ROOT=LOCATION_OF_TCLAP (downloaded and unpacked or system-wide installed) if it is not found automatically.
-    * add `-DExamples=ON` for compiling provided binary examples (from examples directory).
+    * add `-DPOMEROL_COMPLEX_MATRIX_ELEMENTS=ON` for allowing complex matrix elements in the Hamiltonian.
 Default = OFF.
-    * add `-Duse_complex=ON` for allowing complex matrix elements in the Hamiltonian.
-Default = OFF.
+    * add `-DPOMEROL_USE_OPENMP` to enable OpenMP optimization for two-particle GF calculation.
   - ` make`
   - ` make test` (if tests are compiled)
   - ` make install`
     * Shared library _libpomerol_ will be in `<path>/lib`.
   - ` make doc` generates the documentation in the `doc` subfolder.

+##### Interfacing with your own code and other libraries
+ Check the tutorial dir for an example of a pomerol-related code that is linked to external libraries

 ##### License
 The software is released under GPLv2 license.